WoodySlum/smarties.io/doc/PLUGIN.md

 **Note : The plugin can be written in ES6** as the core supports it.

-1. Create a `node_modules` if not existing folder where the `hautomation` binary is.
+1. Create a `plugins` if not existing folder where the `hautomation` binary is.
 2. The create a `my-plugin` folder.
 3. Create a `plugin.js` file into this folder
 4. Create a `lng` folder with an `en.json` file inside